jguamie/algorithms/README.md

 * [LeetCode Google Problems](https://leetcode.com/problemset/top-google-questions/) 42, 200, 208
 ![leetcode-google-problems](https://github.com/jguamie/practice-problems/blob/master/images/leetcode-google-5.png)
 ### LeetCode - Easy
+Many LeetCode Medium and Difficult problems are advanced versions of Easy problems.
+Practicing and understanding a large number of Easy problems builds a strong foundation to set you up for success with Medium/Difficult problems.
+Also, going through a high volume of Easy problems are essential with building your coding speed.
 * Complete all of the [LeetCode Easy Collection](https://leetcode.com/explore/interview/card/top-interview-questions-easy/)
 ### Graphs
 You should expect to get asked a couple graph questions at Google.
 Don't bother interviewing if you haven't mastered and memorized these [core graph algorithms](https://github.com/jguamie/algorithms/blob/master/notes/graphs.md).